 - Kevlar produces armored protection from the heat at a reasonable cost while still keeping the glove lightweight.

-- Leather is another material that’s used in a lighweight form as an inner liner.
-This might be kidskin, suede or another form.
+- Leather is another material that’s used in a lightweight form as an inner liner.
+This might be kidskin, suede, or another form.

 2) Outer Material

 Elkskin is a favorite for welding gloves because it provides great heat protection without adding a lot of weight.

 Goatskin makes for more supple and better fitting gloves but at the cost of durability.